darkcl/github-status-reporter/readme.md

 ### Sha

 Either sha or branch are required to identify the commit to set the status of.
 If sha is not 40 characters, it's assumed to be a branch name.

-Can be set as an environment variable as GITHUB_SHA.
+Can be set as an environment variable as `GITHUB_SHA`.

 `github-status-reporter --sha 4eb9e0fd807f95473dc7207c556014215c40ec3b ...`